cdl-geneseo/geneseo-dictionary/H/Hot-sec.md

 # Hot sec

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hot sec

 Created by  Unknown User (mrp13) on Apr 13, 2015

 Hot sec – n. a short period of time, not to be taken literally, opposite of “hot minute”“I’ll be there in a hot sec”As of 2015, 94% of students surveyed know this word.
 5% believe it is of local origins.(Powell, G-L, 2015)